CITS5501 lab 3 (week 4) – ISP – solutions

 Note that it doesn’t make sense to have “nullness” as a characteristic.
 If the array were null, the object would be in an invalid state, and what “expected behaviour” could we possibly test for?

-3. Discussion questions
+3. Further questions

 1. Suppose we need to test some method (let’s suppose it is a static method myMethod that takes one int for the sake of argument, and that it’s sensible to partition it into positive, negative and 0-valued ints. i.e. the signature is static myMethod(int i)).